gloriawu331/On-fire_CMSC12300/README.txt

-# On-fire_CMSC12300: Computer Science with Applications-3
-This is the Github repository for CS project of CMSC12300/CAPP30123.
+CMSC12300/CAPP30123: Final Project, Computer Science with Applications-3 This is the Github repository for CS project of CMSC12300/CAPP30123.